 Washington DC Daily Fantasy Sports

 Currently, no laws have been passed formally legalizing daily fantasy sports in Washington DC.
 However, there have been no bills or judgements that prohibit paid fantasy sports either.
 This means that residents of the District of Columbia can play at any of the big-name sites with no worries about the legality of it.
+Said in other words, Washington D.C. daily fantasy betting awaits you, together with California daily fantasy sports and many, many other states as well.

 - We have deep understanding of the federal and local laws that govern the gambling industry in Washington DC and make sure to keep up with any updated published by the National Gaming Control Board.